rabanti-github/Media-Extractor/README.md

 ![Open by Button](./resources/img/button_open.gif)

-Drag a document or archive from the Windows Explorer into the drop ara of the application.
+Drag a document or archive from the Windows Explorer into the drop area of the application (dashed box 'Drop Document here').

 ![Open by Drag into Area](./resources/img/drag_open.gif)